WorldWideTelescope/wwt-website/README.md

 However, most API endpoints won't work since they need to be wired up to the backing data storage.

+See comments in the `azure-pipelines.yml` file for descriptions of how deployment works.

 ## Getting involved